emtee40/Sdmaid-wiki/Frequently-Asked-Questions.md

 * ❗ Does not work without Google Play / Google Play Services.
 * ❌ In-app purchases can not be shared through [Google Play Family Library](https://support.google.com/googleplay/answer/7007852)

+##### Restoring
 To restore SD Maid Pro, the account containing the in-app purchase needs to be logged into Google Play (if there are issues, [see here](https://github.com/d4rken/sdmaid-public/wiki/Frequently-Asked-Questions#google-play-is-not-showing-the-purchase)).

+##### Troubleshooting
+* Sometimes the in-app purchase data is out of sync.
+Force close the Google Play app, clear the cache of the Google Play services app and reboot the device.
+* Google Play does not handle multiple accounts with multiple in-app purchases well.
+[It likes to have a "primary" account](https://github.com/android/play-billing-samples/issues/2), and if the desired IAP is not on that primary account, it might not be picked up.
+Sometimes clearing caches or switching accounts in the Google Play app helps.

 #### [apps.darken.eu](https://apps.darken.eu/)
 This option was made available (early ~2019) so users without access to Google Play or the option to purchase something on Google Play can upgrade to SD Maid Pro.